 - The WA Beach-Clean-up: Since 2004 volunteers have been registering their own sites to run this massive event every year in October.

 - Some beaches have been cleaned and monitored monthly or quarterly for up to 15 years.
 Our monitoring sites include 4-Mile-Beach in Port Douglas (QLD), Cape Kimberley (QLD), Quarry Bay (WA) and Injidup (WA).

-- In 2015 we were called in to clean up after two category 5 cyclones in QLD, one in Yeppoon and one in Cape Bedford north of Cooktown.
-During these events we encountered the worst debris density ever recorded by us: 1.2 tons of plastic on only 500 m of beach.
+- In 2015 we received a request to clean-up after two category 5 cyclones in QLD, one in Yeppoon and one in Cape Bedford north of Cooktown.
+During these events, we encountered the worst debris density ever recorded by us: 1.2 tonnes of plastic on only 500 m of beach.

 - In October 2015 we were asked to coordinate the Great Barrier Reef Clean-up.
 Over two weekends we coordinated 11 clean-up events with a total of over 1,000 volunteers removing more than 100,000 individual items from the Great Barrier Reef lagoon.